nikolay-spasov/AsciiVideo/README.md

 copy that and paste it in the textbox next to "Play this" button.

-Note: You can't play sources starting with "blob:" and if you're using Chrome you'll get "blob:" in this case get the source with firefox (if you manage to hack the "blob:" source, please let me know gou you did it).
+Note: You can't play sources starting with "blob:" and if you're using Chrome you'll get "blob:" in this case get the source with firefox (if you manage to hack the "blob:" source, please let me know how you did it).

 Note2: These video sources will eventually expire, so you can't just save them and play them again tomorrow!